muftring/iu-netsci/topics/social-influence.md

 just having observational data makes it very difficult to draw any conclusion on causal effects

 # Controlled Experiments
+How to draw causality?
+- you have a system (or person)
+- there is treatment (some intervention)
+- observe a state transition occurs in the system

+Did the treatment cause the system state change or not?
+To test this, you need to go back in time and do another treatment (or absence of treatment) and see what happens.

+Randomized Experiment
+- basic idea
+- you have many similar systems (or people)
+- randomly assign to groups
+- apply a different treatment to each group
+- identify whether we get change we expect from certain treatment
+- if yes, then it is safe to conclude that "a" influenced the change of the system state and "b" did not

+Example:
+- clinical trial for drugs
+- randomly assign patients into two groups
+- one group is given the actual drug
+- the other group is given a placebo
+- measure how the two groups differ from each other

+Key:
+- how random is the group assignment
+- whether everything else is controlled, making it an equal setting
+- in clinical trials, double blind testing is common in order to prevent any small leakage of information and assignment to the patient groups

+The same approach is applied for measuring social influence or other network phenomena.
+We want to do randomized experiments in order to really draw causal conclusion.

 -----
 # Definitions